Affiliate Disclosure

 Updated

 Over the course of several weeks, we tested the top anti-fatigue mats to find those that provided the best support when standing at a standing desk or in the kitchen.
-In 2021 we re-tested our top pick and compared it to two other anti-fatigue mats we hadn’t tested earlier.
-Our new winner is the Kangaroo – Commercial Grade Mat, which offers superior comfort and support for tired legs and feet.
-Our previous top pick, the Imprint – CumulusPRO Commercial Grade Mat, is still holding up strong after many months of daily use, but it’s not as comfortable as the Kangaroo, and so we’ve lowered its rating to the runner-up.
+For this 2023 update, we tested four new mats and have selected the HEALEG mat, which offers superior comfort and support for tired legs and feet.
+A very close runner-up is the ComfiLife mat, which is slightly less thicker but still provides excellent support.

 Our Top Choices